-Work from Home Jobs – Holiday Scamfest – 8 Signs of a Scam
+Work from Home Jobs – 8 Signs of a Scam

-The holidays always bring out the scams, and many are still circulating.
-Before you give personal details for that great job you just found in your search, make sure you don’t see any of these red flags.
-Scammers often use the same basic moves, and we see most of these telltale signs again and again.
+You just found a fantastic work from home job.
+Great pay and hours — just what you’ve been looking for.
+But before you give out your personal details, make sure you don’t see any of these red flags.
+Scammers often use the same basic moves, and we see most of these telltale signs again and again!

 Millions of trusting job seekers fall prey to scams each year.
 But with caution and information, you won’t be one of them!